OpenAI

 operation (producer)

-Required The operation to perform: 'chat-completion', 'embeddings', or 'tool-execution'.
+Required The operation to perform: 'chat-completion', 'embeddings', 'tool-execution', or 'audio-transcription'.

 Name Description Default Type